 You’ve gotta love the skin you’re in no matter what!
 Your skin is the largest organ on your body and it serves many purposes.
-It helps protect your body from various external factors like bacteria, and chemicals but it also regulates your temperature.
-So the next time you decide to skip out on skin screen protection for the summer or putting on lotion to get rid of the ashiness, remember this is the organ everyone sees and not protecting or treating your lovely melanin with care can cause you to age faster or create other health conditions over time.
+It helps protect your body from various external factors like bacteria, and chemicals and regulates your temperature.
+So the next time you decide to skip out on skin screen protection for the summer or lotion to get rid of the ashiness, remember this is the organ everyone sees.
+Not protecting or treating your lovely melanin with care can cause you to age faster or create other health conditions over time.

-Often times we take the skin for granted because when you think about your organs most people would name organs such as the kidneys, lungs, the brain or the heart but forget about the skin.
-Yes, your skin is the largest organ that covers 16 percent of your overall body mass and it also stores your water, fat and vitamin D.
+We often take the skin for granted because when you think about your organs most people would name organs such as the kidneys, lungs, the brain, or the heart but forget about the skin.
+Yes, your skin is the largest organ covering 16 percent of your overall body mass and storing your water, fat and vitamin D.

 Now if you are doing the right things to protect your skin but notice that suddenly it becomes red, itchy and inflamed like a rash you may have eczema.
 Sometimes many people get baby eczema mixed up with acne but there is a difference.
 Baby eczema is a common skin condition that affects up to 25% of children and nearly 60% of them develop this skin condition within the first year of their lives.
 People who have eczema usually have sensitive skin that is easily irritated by certain fabrics, foods, weather conditions, chemicals found in beauty products and soaps.